-Picture this, you have a green thumb and a big garden with a nice shed to keep all your tools neatly stored.
-But you found a better home with an even bigger garden.
-The time to relocate has come and you want to take your trusty garden shed with you, but you’re not sure how.
+Picture this: you have a green thumb and a big garden with a nice shed to keep all your tools neatly stored.
+One day you find a better home with an even bigger garden.
+The time to relocate is upon you and you want to take your trusty garden shed with you, but you’re not sure how.
 What do you do?
-Well, we asked the Fantastic Removals Team and here are all the tips on how to move a shed they shared with us.
+Well, we asked the Fantastic Removals Team and here are all the nifty tips on how to move a shed they shared with us.

 Moving a shed may actually be the least of your worries.
 Your first task should be to check whether you need a building permit to move your storage structure to your new home.
 Generally, for most sheds, which fall in the 8×10 or 6×8 category, you won’t need any special permits.
 However, you would still need to consult with your local building code, as many areas require sheds to be of a particular size and positioned in a specific place.